-Moderna is an unapproved vaccine and is authorized by the US Food and Drug Administration as an Emergency use authorization (EUA) vaccine to prevent the spread of COVID-19 disease.
-Moderna is a Nucleoside-modified mRNA that encodes for viral spike (S) that is a glycoprotein of SARS-CoV-2 and also contains other ingredients.
+Moderna is an unapproved vaccine that has been approved as an Emergency Use Authorization (EUA) vaccine by the US Food and Drug Administration to prevent the spread of COVID-19 disease.
+Moderna is a nucleoside-modified mRNA that encodes for viral spike (S), a SARS-CoV-2 glycoprotein, as well as other ingredients.

 Moderna vaccine side effects after First Dose

 After the first dose following adverse reactions are being reported as the first dose is considered the prime dose and helps the body to recognize the virus.